ayomtuase/nextjs-ecommerce/README.md

 ## Overview of your implementation

 This project implements a Ecommerce store with Next.js.
-A product catalog with category filtering and sorting options is provided on the home page.
-Also, users have a shopping cart functionality to add, remove or update the quantities of cart items.
+A paginated product catalog with category filtering and sorting options is provided on the home page.
+Also, users have shopping cart functionality to add, remove or update quantities of cart items.

 Additionally, users can click on a link on a product item to view more product details.